NorthStarUAS/Simulator/docs/FCS_ex1.md

 estimates the required aileron command to produce a specified roll rate given the current airspeed!
 We can skip PID's and PID tuning entirely!
 (Well, let's not get hasty, reality adds complication, but at a very simplistic level, yes!)

 Is this a perfect fit across the entire flight envelope?
 Definitely it is not, but it's a good 1st order approximation and is actually flyable.

 ## Back to PID's for a moment

 As I said before, PID controllers are error-based ... the output (control surface command) is computed from the error between the reference and input values.
 We provide the reference (goal) value and the current (input) value.
 The PID computes the error (ref - input) and everything it does follows from that.
 It finds the output value that produces zero error (i.e. we have achieved the goal.)
-This works (and often works really well), but people have discovered ways to make them work even better.
+This works, and often works really well, but people have discovered ways to make them work even better.
 If we can give the PID controller hints of what to do, then the error term will be smaller and it can converge to the correct value quicker.

 * Feed forward terms.
 For example, we know that in a bank the aircraft needs additional up elevator deflection to maintain a steady pitch angle.
 We can